.RenderString [OPTIONS] MARKUP

 {{ end }}

-When Hugo, with help from the Asciidoctor Ruby gem, generates the Infinite Ink website, the above layout fragment produces this AsciiDoc admonition:
+When Hugo, with help from the Asciidoctor Ruby gem, generates the Infinite Ink website, the above layout fragment produces the following AsciiDoc admonition.[4]

 ℹ | To render the MathJax markup on this page, enable JavaScript in your web browser. |

-To learn how this website uses this Go HTML layout fragment, see AsciiDoc Passthroughs, Hugo, LaTeX, and MathJax on Infinite Ink.
+To learn how this Infinite Ink website uses this Go HTML layout fragment, see AsciiDoc Passthroughs, Hugo, LaTeX, and MathJax on Infinite Ink.

 in a